 Waxgourd (Chinese preserving melon)

-Foods with Low or No Vitamin A
+Miscellaneous Foods with Low or No Vitamin A

-Black Tea, Green tea, Oolong, White Tea
+Black Tea, Green tea, Oolong, White Tea (but limit caffeine); (avoid Earl Grey)

-Sage, in small amounts
+Sage, in very small amounts

 Meats: beef, bison, chicken, turkey, wild game, likely rabbit